-Fortunately, there is a way – the IRS EIN number.
-In this post, I’ll share why you should and how to get an EIN number to protect yourself from identity theft that can result from a stolen SSN.
+Fortunately, there is a way – the IRS Employer Identification Number, or EIN number.
+In this article, I’ll share why you should and how to get an EIN number to protect yourself from identity theft that can result from a stolen SSN.

 Starting your own business and receiving side income (non-employee compensation) can be an excellent way to better your financial situation.
 But there are some serious knowledge gaps when first getting started that can scare people away from launching.
 And many of them center around the tax laws.

 So… I want to help break down some of those barriers.